API reference#

 - Parameters:

-key (str or Key or hashable) – A string, Key, or other value identifying the output of computation.
+) – A string, Key, or other value identifying the output of computation.strict (

-strict (bool, optional) – If True, key must not already exist in the Computer, and any keys referred to by computation must exist.
+, optional) – If True, key must not already exist in the Computer, and any keys referred to by computation must exist.index (

-index (bool, optional) – If True, key is added to the index as a full-resolution key, so it can be later retrieved with
+, optional) – If True, key is added to the index as a full-resolution key, so it can be later retrieved withfull_key()

 .